-Collaboration, automation and workflow technologies top the list of legal technologies legal departments will invest in.
+Collaboration, automation, workflow, e-meeting and e-voting top the list of legal technologies legal departments will invest in.
 The technologies that 76% or more of legal departments are likely to invest in over the next three years:

 - Collaboration Tools for Document and Contract Drafting/Reviewing; - Automation of Document and Contract Creation: - Workflow Management and Process Automation; - Corporate e-meeting and e-voting Management; and - Document and Contract Workflow Management (Figure 8).